Updated on June 25th, 2020

 Recovery from substance abuse is a lifelong process that may require multiple episodes of treatment, such as drug detox, inpatient drug and alcohol rehab, sober living, and aftercare.
-If your loved one is addicted, it’s very important that he or she does not leave treatment prematurely, as this could hinder his or her long-term recovery and lead to relapse.
+If your loved one is addicted, he or she mustn’t leave treatment prematurely, as this could hinder his or her long-term recovery and lead to relapse.

 There are plenty of things that may keep a person from enrolling in a rehab program, such as fear of failure, denial, or a concern for what others may think, but a carefully planned intervention may be just what your loved one needs to start their recovery journey.
 Plus, a high-quality rehab center like Nova Recovery Center will provide you or your addicted loved one with a personalized continuum of care plan to keep you fully engaged in each step of your recovery so you have the best chance at achieving a genuine and lasting personal transformation that leads to a full life of sobriety.

-If you or a loved one regularly purchase drugs on social media or has been sucked into a lifestyle of consistent drug and alcohol abuse in an effort to maintain a social standing, you should know that there is a way out.
+If you or a loved one regularly purchases drugs on social media or has been sucked into a lifestyle of consistent drug and alcohol abuse to maintain a social standing, you should know that there is a way out.